Skip to content

 ) -> BatchedPeptide:

-Instead of placing atoms for structure 1, then structure 2... it places
+atoms for structure 1 then structure 2, it calculates the positions of

 Args: